Convert ODT to EPUB3

 Why Convert ODT to EPUB3?

 The format supports embedded multimedia: audio narration synchronized with text highlighting, video content, and interactive JavaScript elements.
-This enables audiobook-ebook hybrids, language learning materials with pronunciation, and children's books with read-aloud features.
+This enables audiobook-ebook hybrids, language learning materials with pronunciation guides, and children's books with read-aloud features.
+For technical and scientific content, EPUB3 includes MathML for proper equation rendering and SVG for scalable graphics.

 Key Benefits of Converting ODT to EPUB3:

-• Mathematics: MathML for proper equation rendering
+• Mathematics: MathML for proper equation rendering in textbooks

-• Interactivity: JavaScript for quizzes, widgets, animations
+• Interactivity: JavaScript for quizzes, widgets, and animations

-• Fixed Layout: Pixel-perfect design for magazines/comics
+• Fixed Layout: Pixel-perfect design for magazines, comics, and cookbooks

 Practical Examples